RajshreeRajoliya/MovieApp/README.md

 ## Feedback

-If you have any feedback, please reach out to us.
+If you have any feedback, please reach out.